Teaching methods are freely inspired by Design Thinking and its educational versions:

 Dissertation and viva at the end of the second year.

-Linked to the needs of the sector expressed by UNIMEV, LEVENEMENT and their members, the educational content will aim to enable students to acquire perfect operational know-how and immediate employability.
+Linked to the needs of the sector expressed by UNIMEV, LEVENEMENT and their members, the educational content aims to enable students to acquire perfect operational know-how and immediate employability.